-8. Make a statement with simplicity
+8. Make a statement with tropical planting and simple symmetry

 Here is another example of beauty in simplicity.
 I love the clean lines and smooth finishes in this design, and how they provide a sophisticated backdrop for a handful of statement features: the tree, two symmetrical fire pits, and a cascading waterfall.

 Rather than frothy flowers more suited to a romantic scheme, a variety of foliage plants has been used, neatly arranged in a row.
 They add a layer of texture and color to the rear wall, while creating a subtle tropical garden vibe that would be very effective in a smaller townhouse backyard too.